 Tuna Macaroni Salad is a classic potluck and picnic staple.
-It’s creamy and satisfying with tender macaroni, hard boiled eggs, peas, celery, and onions in a creamy, tangy sauce.
-This salad can easily stand as a meal on its own or serve as a hearty side dish to compliment your favorite summer dishes.
+It’s creamy and satisfying with tuna, macaroni, hard boiled eggs, peas, celery, and onions in a creamy, tangy sauce.
+This Tuna Macaroni Salad Recipe can easily stand as a meal on its own or serve as a hearty side dish to compliment your favorite summer dishes.

 This salad has lots of protein to make it hearty enough to enjoy as a meal, and veggies add a nice crunchy texture.

 Canned tuna: I like using albacore because I think it’s got the best flavor.
 You don’t get that metallic fishy taste that you can get with some kind of canned tuna.

 Macaroni: This is one ingredient that we are kind of snobs on!
 If you can find it, get Creamette brand macaroni because it cooks the best and has the best flavor.

 Hard Boiled Eggs: Make your own on the stovetop or buy pre-packaged to save time.

 Veggies: peas, celery and onions diced finely add crunch and freshness.
 Frozen peas are a must (don’t use canned as they can be a little mushy for this salad).